Vashistht/Vashistht/README.md

 ### Hi, I'm Vashisth 👋

-Thanks for visiting, please find more at my [website](https://vashistht.github.io/).
+Thanks for visiting, please find more at my website here [https://vashistht.github.io/](https://vashistht.github.io/).

 I am now at CMU doing a masters in AI Engineering.
 I did my undergrad in physics and math at the Univesrity of Rochester.
 Most of the work here is from my classes and previous work on the [Dark Energy Spectropic Instrument (DESI)](https://www.desi.lbl.gov) (about the development of machine learning tools to identify and classify transients in galaxy spectra).